Harold Holt: Early political career

 In 1933, Holt joined the Young Nationalists, the youth wing of the United Australia Party.
 He cultivated a friendship with Mabel Brookes, and through Brookes became acquainted with senior members of the influential Australian Women's National League (AWNL).
 He also secured the patronage of Robert Menzies, with whom he shared a similar background and political views.
 At the 1934 federal election, Holt stood for the UAP in the Division of Yarra.
 It was a safe seat for the Labor Party, held by the party's leader (and former prime minister) James Scullin.
 Holt lost heavily, as was expected, but was praised for his campaigning.
 Early the following year, he contested Clifton Hill – another safe Labor seat – at the Victorian state election, losing to Bert Cremean.
 Holt was eventually elected to parliament on his third attempt, winning a federal by-election for the seat of Fawkner in August 1935; his predecessor, George Maxwell, had died in office.
 He won UAP preselection against five other candidates, a victory which Smith's Weekly attributed to his "political godmothers" in the AWNL.
 His new seat was centred on Melbourne's wealthy inner-eastern suburbs.

 Holt was twenty-seven years old when he entered parliament, making him its youngest member.
 He kept a relatively low profile in his first few years, but spoke on a wide range of topics.
 When Robert Menzies became prime minister in April 1939, he made Holt one of four ministers without portfolio.
 His inclusion was made possible by the collapse of the coalition with the Country Party – previously a certain number of positions had been reserved for Country MPs, but the new ministry was composed solely of UAP members.
-Although Holt officially had no portfolio, he effectively was an assistant minister to Richard Casey, who headed the Department of Supply and Development.
+Although Holt officially had no portfolio, he effectively was an assistant minister to Richard Casey, who headed the Department of Supply & Development.
 He was given responsibility for the Council for Scientific and Industrial Research (CSIR), and also acted for periods as Minister for Trade and Customs and Minister for Civil Aviation and Air while the incumbents were overseas.
 Holt's first stint as a government minister came to an end in March 1940, when the coalition with the Country Party was reinstituted.
 His replacement was Arthur Fadden, another future prime minister.